 - PSIP will only pay dental benefits in the event that you sustain an injury to a sound tooth or for the removal of an impacted wisdom tooth (referral not required).

-- Routine dental care is not covered under the plan.
+- Routine dental care is not covered under the plan, unless you are age under the age of 19

 - However, you are eligible to purchase additional dental insurance provided by the University of Pennsylvania, Dental School.
 Online applications and benefit descriptions are available at the My Penn Dentist website: https://www.mypenndentist.org/